 - Hands-on activities because they're engaging

 - you get better at spelling and writing, you can take more time if needed, and you can read over a sentence/word again if necessary ...

-I was honestly surprised about the high number of people that still enjoy printed media.
-While I always need something printed in front of me and like to take notes by hand rather than on the computer, I felt like I was a minority.
+I was honestly surprised about the high number of people who still enjoy printed media.
+While I always needed something printed in front of me and like to take notes by hand rather than on the computer, I felt like I was a minority.
 With tablets, smartphones, and technology fast advancing, I expected many more language learners to choose digital content.
 In the follow-up question, “Which resources do you like working with the most, and why?”
 I learned, though, that a combination of printed and digital content is often preferred and reaches most students:

 - Label stickers, flashcards, homemade signs and activities, and games are fun and engaging with my kids and friends, and family.